danjperron/PicoWSolar/README.md

 - Vsys.
 The Lipo battery Voltage.
 - Vsolar.
 The solar cell voltage.
 - tempCPU.
 The internal temperature of the cpu.
-- temp.
+- DS18B20.
 The ds18B20 temperature.
+Could multiple sensor on same pin.
-- vHydro.
-The Voltage of the moist sensor.
+- Vmoist.
+The Voltage of the moist sensor two possible (Vmoist_0 and Vmoist_1).

+On the new version it is possible to enable the watchdog.
+On preliminary test you should disable it.
+Because of the watch dog the lightsleep can't be more than 8 seconds, this is why I made wd_lightsleep() which split the lightsleep in 5 seconds step to prevent watchdog reboot.

 Before I do the nodered page I just made simple scripts to check if everything is ok
 - On the MQTT broker I ran a script all the times to record all topics from the PicoW with time.<br>